On 23rd November, I sent this letter to the Museum of Home’s Board of Trustees. I am currently awaiting their response.

 It is particularly important to me that these conversations continue to happen on publicly accessible platforms.
 This is part of acknowledging a need to move away from systems that enable a ‘closed room of individuals’ to outvote the majority opinion (that was expressed through the public consultation).
 It is vital that the Museum’s Board illustrates their willingness to listen to Black people who point to the violent contradictions that inform the Museum.

-It is also worth noting that the first four members – including the Chai original r – are appointed by the government’s culture secretary; the rest of the Board is appointed by the four.
+It is also worth noting that the first four members – including the Chair – are appointed by the government’s culture secretary; the rest of the Board is appointed by the original four.
 As @JermainJackman pointed out on Twitter, there are no Black members of the Board.
 The Board’s make-up and decisions are reflective of the UK government’s attempts to undermine and criminalise schools and teachers that want to address structural inequalities (e.g. through targeting scholars teaching about anti-capitalism, white privilege, Critical Race Theory).